Portuguese cuisine: Influences on world cuisine

-All over the world, Portuguese immigrants influenced the cuisine of their new "homelands", such as Hawaii and parts of New England.
-Pão doce (Portuguese sweet bread), malassadas, sopa de feijão (bean soup), and Portuguese sausages (such as linguiça and chouriço) are eaten regularly in the Hawaiian islands by families of all ethnicities.
-Similarly, the "papo-seco" is a Portuguese bread roll with an open texture, which has become a staple of cafés in Jersey, where there is a substantial Portuguese community.
+Tea (Camellia sinensis) was made fashionable in England after 1661 by the Portuguese Infanta Catarina De Bragança, who brought her liking for tea, already popular among the aristocracy of Portugal due to the country's established direct trade line to China.
+Infanta Catarina married King Charles II of England after the restoration of the monarchy in England, Scotland, and Ireland and her very large dowry included not only vast sums of money, treasures and spices, but also the port of Tangier near the Strait of Gibraltar and the port of Bom Bahia (Good Bay)/Bombay in Portuguese India and, in addition, trade rights in all the Portuguese colonies were granted.
+Catherine's dowry constituted then the largest dowry ever received by a monarch.
+Queen Catherine also introduced marmalade to the English and made the habit of eating with a fork a part of the court's table etiquette.

-In Australia and Canada, variants of "Portuguese-style" chicken, sold principally in fast food outlets, have become extremely popular in the last two decades.
+All over the world, Portuguese emigrants influenced the cuisines of their new "homelands", such as Hawaii and parts of New England.
+Pão doce (Portuguese sweet bread), malassadas, sopa de feijão (bean soup), and Portuguese sausages (such as linguiça and chouriço) are eaten regularly in the Hawaiian islands.
+Similarly, the papo-seco is a Portuguese bread roll with an open texture, which has become a staple of cafés in Jersey, where there is a substantial Portuguese community.
+In Australia and Canada, variants of "Portuguese-style" chicken, became extremely popular in the 2000s-2020s.
 Offerings include conventional chicken dishes and a variety of chicken and beef burgers.
-In some cases, such as "Portuguese chicken sandwiches", the dishes offered bear only a loose connection to Portuguese cuisine, usually only the use of "piri-piri sauce" (a Portuguese sauce made with piri piri).
+In some cases, such as Portuguese chicken sandwiches, the dishes offered bear only a loose connection to Portuguese cuisine, usually only the use of "piri-piri sauce", an African-Portuguese sauce made with piri piri).

 The Portuguese had a major influence on African cuisine and vice versa.
-They are responsible for introducing corn in the African continent.
-In turn, the South African restaurant chain Nando's, among others, have helped diffusing Portuguese cuisine worldwide, in Asia for example, where the East Timorese cuisine also received influence.
+The Portuguese were responsible for introducing maize in the African continent.
+In turn, from their territories in Southern Africa (Angola and Mozambique), among others, the Portuguese cuisine diffused worldwide, in Asia for example, where the East Timorese cuisine also received influence.